 Vitamin D enables your body to produce over 200 antimicrobial peptides, which are indispensable in fighting off a wide range of infections.
 Research has shown that this important vitamin promotes the production of a natural antibiotic protein by mucosal cells acting as an immune barrier to viruses.

 It best to get your levels tested before supplementing with Vitamin D3.

-Book into speak to our Naturopath & Ayurvedic Consultant for an individualised Winter Wellness Plan.
+Book into speak to our Health Practitioners for an online consultations and receive an individualised Winter Wellness Plan.